hrstuart/SCOUT/README.md

 devtools::install_github("Galaxeee/TedSim")
 ```

-Once TedSim is installed you can install Scout:
+Once TedSim is installed you can install SCOUT:

 ```r
 # Install SCOUT from GitHub